jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 You will see that the FORTH language is used here as packaging of the program written in assembler.
 See /MSP430-FORTH/FF_SPECS.f for another point of view.

-For only 3 kbytes in addition, we have the primitives to access the SD_CARD FAT32: read, write, del, download source files and also to copy them from PC to the SD_Card.
+For only 3 kb in addition, we have the primitives to access the SD_CARD FAT32: read, write, del, download source files and also to copy them from PC to the SD_Card.
 It works with all SD\_CARD memories from 4GB to 64GB with FAT32 format.

 With all the kernel addons, including the 20 bits MSP430\_X assembler and the SD\_Card driver, FastForth size is **10 kB**.